A Symphony of Lights: 2017 – present

 A new version was revealed on 1 December 2017 with 40 locations involved.
 A central feature of the new show was "coloured searchlights, lasers, and all-new beam lights" sent out as a fan-shaped lighting effect from the sent out like a special fan-shaped lighting effect from the Central Government Offices and the Revenue Tower.
 Music continued to be broadcast nightly from the Tsim Sha Tsui waterfront, and the Golden Bauhinia Square.

 After six months of protests heightened security concerns, in December 2019, the Hong Kong Tourism Board said the New Year's Eve fireworks would be cancelled for the first time in a decade, to be replaced by a Symphony of Lights multimedia show at the stroke of midnight instead.
 Small-scale pyrotechnics were still to be released from nearby buildings.
-On December 31, 2019, an "enhanced" A Symphony of Lights occurred, with the Hong Kong Convention and Exhibition Centre's facade turning into a count-down clock for the new year.
+On 31 December 2019, an "enhanced" A Symphony of Lights occurred, with the Hong Kong Convention and Exhibition Centre's facade turning into a count-down clock for the new year.
 The light show commenced at exactly midnight, with lighting effects synchronized with pyrotechnics.

-The LED facade of the M+ museum was used as the countdown clock on December 31, 2021, which once it struck midnight, was complemented by A Symphony of Lights show and lighting effects.
+The LED facade of the M+ museum was used as the countdown clock on 31 December 2021, which once it struck midnight, was complemented by A Symphony of Lights show and lighting effects.
 In March 2022, The Hong Kong Tourism Board received an 80 per cent boost in funding to promote "cross-border travel", equating to an additional HK$600 million in funding from the local government.
 Recurrent funds included HK$113 million to support the launch of more "mega-events," such as A Symphony of Lights laser show as part of the city's handover anniversary in July 2022.
 As of 2022, there are 39 participating buildings in the show, and two attractions.

-On December 31, 2023, after a four-year hiatus, the New Year's Eve countdown returned to Victoria Harbour to celebrate 2024.
+On 31 December 2023, after a four-year hiatus, the New Year's Eve countdown returned to Victoria Harbour to celebrate 2024.
 It was reported that the New Year's Eve fireworks were the largest and most spectacular since 2019.
 It spanned 1,200 meters across Victoria Harbour from Central, Hong Kong to Causeway Bay.
 It was followed by "Shooting star" every 15 minutes beginning at 11 pm, A Symphony of Lights display (without music) together with a 12-minute musical fireworks show with color-changing seasons.
-The show was directed by Lu Lin, Assistant director of the 2008 Summer Olympics Opening Ceremony in Beijing.
+The show was directed by Lu Lin, assistant director of the 2008 Summer Olympics Opening Ceremony in Beijing.

+In 2025, following the fire tragedy at Wang Fuk Court, the show was suspended on 27 November and resumed at the evening of 10 December.
+The following year, the annual New Year Countdown Celebrations scheduled on 31 December with Fireworks was cancelled, and the celebrations took place at Central, Hong Kong.
+Instead, the show was replaced by A Symphony of Lights with smillar pyrotechnics from the buildings rooftop at midnight (if expected).